-One of the coolest places to have a craft cocktail in Duluth is definitely the Rathskeller, which is Duluth’s old city hall building.
+One of the coolest things to do in Duluth is definitely having a cocktail at the Rathskeller, which is Duluth’s old city hall building.
 Located in the basement of Tycoons restaurant, the Rathskeller is truly like stepping back into a time machine in the speakeasy era.
 The bartender can prepare just about any type of cocktail combination to suit your needs, and it’s definitely one of the coolest places to be for a night out on the town.

 Have breakfast at the famous Duluth Grill